Groot Desseyn

-The Groot Desseyn (Dutch for 'Grand Design') was a plan devised in 1623 by the Dutch West India Company to seize the possessions of the Iberian Union (Spain and Portugal) in Africa and the Americas, in order to disrupt the colonial revenue stream the Spanish were using to fund their war against the Netherlands.
+The Groot Desseyn (Dutch for 'Grand Design') was a plan devised in 1623 by the Dutch West India Company (WIC) to seize the possessions of the Iberian Union (Spain and Portugal) in Africa and the Americas, in order to disrupt the colonial revenue stream the Spanish were using to fund their war against the Netherlands.

 History

-After the Twelve Years' Truce ended, the Dutch West India Company was founded on 3 June 1621.
+Under the Iberian Union (1580-1640), Portugal was under the rule of the Spanish Habsburg.
+Portuguese colonies like Brazil, where the Dutch Republic had gained prominence in as part of the sugar trade, would then later exclude Dutch traders under Spanish policy.
+After the Twelve Years' Truce ended, the Dutch West India Company (WIC) was founded on 3 June 1621.
 This company was granted the monopoly on trade in the Atlantic by the States-General of the Dutch Republic.
-After capital had been raised for the company, the company's directors, the Heeren XIX, devised the Groot Desseyn in October 1623.
+After capital had been raised for the company, the company's directors, the Heeren XIX (WIC board), devised the Groot Desseyn in October 1623.

 The plan was to first seize the capital of Brazil, São Salvador da Bahia (Salvador), and then the main Portuguese fort on the coast of Angola, São Paulo de Loanda (Luanda).
 In this way, the company would control both the lucrative sugar plantations in Brazil and the Atlantic slave trade.
 Control of the trade itself was necessary because of the high mortality rate from the plantations' harsh conditions and tropical diseases such as malaria.